 In addition to exercise, managing your weight is essential for maintaining healthy cholesterol levels.
 Being overweight or obese can increase your LDL cholesterol and triglyceride levels, while decreasing your HDL cholesterol.
 By maintaining a healthy weight, you can help keep your cholesterol levels within a healthy range.

 It’s important to note that lifestyle choices go beyond just exercise and weight management.
-Other factors, such as smoking and , can also impact your cholesterol levels.
+Other factors, such as smoking and stress, can also impact your cholesterol levels.
 Quitting smoking can help improve your HDL cholesterol levels and reduce your risk of heart disease.
 Additionally, finding healthy ways to manage stress, such as through relaxation techniques or hobbies, can contribute to overall heart health.

 When it comes to making healthy lifestyle choices, it’s all about finding what works best for you.
 Whether it’s going for a run, taking a yoga class, or finding stress-relieving activities, incorporating these habits into your daily routine can go a long way in maintaining healthy cholesterol levels.